 For the creation of a musical instrument named ‘Noori’.
 Exploring new dimensions in instrument design, materiality, and sound, this project aims to create an instrument which is both fretted and non-fretted, string and percussive, with monophonic, polyphonic and microtonal possibilities.
 The outcome will be two iterations of the instrument, interactive sessions of the work-in-progress, and performances.
 The Grantee's deliverables to IFA with the Final Report will be video and audio documentation of the instrument making process and the performances.
 Grant funds will pay for costs towards an honorarium, materials, travel, professional fees, documentation and an accountant’s fee.

-For curating a series of public events around the museum collections, with the intention of making the museum a social space—one that will encourage people to think, talk, communicate, meet, learn, and enjoy.
+For working with the Archaeology Museum in Deccan College, Pune, which has a rich collection of antiquities and specimens, sourced from excavations and explorations carried out across India over the decades.
+This fellowship supports a series of public events around the museum collections, with the intention of making the museum a social space—one that will encourage people to think, talk, communicate, meet, learn, and enjoy.
 This will also be supported by a strong online presence.
 The outcome will include an experiential exploration of some of the museum galleries, a series of interactive events designed for audiences of different age-groups, an exhibition, talks, and an online presence that will aim to create a virtual community.
 The Fellow’s deliverables to IFA with the Final Report will be images of the process, audio/video recordings, texts, and a publication, if any.

 For research to study the life and work of Baburao Painter—producer, director, and founder of the Maharashtra Film Company.
 The project will study the evolution of regional cinema in Kolhapur in Maharashtra by situating Baburao’s work amidst the literary and visual cultures of his time, tracing his influence on and connections with contemporary artists, thinkers, writers, and political figures.
 The outcome will be a biography.
 The Grantee’s deliverables to IFA with the Final reports will be the manuscript of the book including images.
 Grant funds will pay for costs towards an honorarium, professional fees, travel and accommodation, and an accountant’s fee.

-For research on the maps of Hyderabad, commissioned by the Nizam of Hyderabad in 1908 in the aftermath of the devastating floods in the city.
+For working with the collections of ‘Mann Maps’ at the Kalakriti Archives in Hyderabad, Telangana.
+This fellowship supports research on the maps of Hyderabad, commissioned by the Nizam of Hyderabad in 1908 in the aftermath of the devastating floods in the city.
 These maps were created under the supervision of Leonard Munn, chief inspector of mines under the Nizam regime.
 The research aims at studying the idea of map-making and cartography on the one hand, and interaction between the map and its user on the other, in an attempt to understand the human experience of maps.
 The outcome of the project will include a video art installation, a publication, workshops, talks, and events.

 For working with the Kerala Museum, Kochi to envisage and curate a series of activities engaging the collection that includes exhibitions, public programmes and outreach events for both adults and children.
 The Kerala Museum’s collection is representative of important milestones in the world of visual art from all over India.
 Beginning with Raja Ravi Verma, Rama Verma, and Abanindranath Tagore, the collection includes artists from Shantiniketan; the Bengal School; those who were part of the Progressive Movement like M F Husain, F N Souza, Akbar Padamsee, as well as contemporary ones.